BoTime/sp18-281-bit-flip/README.md

 ### Architecture Diagram
 ![Architecture](images/stack-architecture-diagram.png?raw=true "Architecture Diagram")

+### Backend Auto scaling
+1. Create an ec2 instance with the go app build executable file
+2. Modify /etc/rc.d/rc.local file in sudo mode to append below sample code(please modify based on your structure)

+echo "Executing user data script........."

+echo "Exporting Path"
+export PATH=$PATH:/usr/local/go/bin
+export GOPATH='/home/ec2-user/cmpe281-vimmis/goapi_orders'
+echo "Running app..."
+./home/ec2-user/cmpe281-vimmis/goapi_orders/src/starbcuks/starbcuks

+3. Stop and start the ec2 instance to check if system log shows logs base don above
+4. stop the ec2 instance, create an image of it.
+5. Create a template from above image (In netwrk interface: subnet and Security Group (make sure your app port are exposed)should match)
+6. Create Auto scale group based on above and link it with the load balancer.
+7. Check load balancer, instances should registered which are made through ASG.

 ### Links

 Please use below link for editing (Please sign into your SJSU gmail id)